 Note: In case the file is missing, you can download a copy here.
 Rename to Microsoft.DotNet.Web.targets

-- Copy this file to C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\v14.0 however make sure you are an administrator or the operation will fail.
+- Copy this file to C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\v14.0 make sure you are an administrator, or the operation will fail too complete.

-- At this point you will need to delete the previously generated your_project_name.xproj file.
-This file should be located in the same folder as the project.json file.
+- At this point, you will need to delete the previously generated your_project_name.xproj file.
+This file is located in the same folder as the project.json file.

 - Now you should be able to add the project without any problems.

-I ran into numerous issues when trying to port existing code and therefore have to address how important it is to have the correct .Net Core version and tooling installed.
+I ran into numerous issues when trying to port existing code.
+Therefore it’s important to make sure that the correct .Net Core version and matching tooling are installed.
 The .NET Core Downloads https://www.microsoft.com/net/download#core page lists the binaries for every platform.

 Note: .NET Core 1.0 runtime has been released officially as version 1.0.
-But the tooling around .NET Core remains in a Preview state.
+The tooling around .NET Core remains in a Preview state.

-You can find more information about framework and tooling versions in this article on hansleman.com.
+You can find more information about the framework and tooling versions in this article on hansleman.com.